-The mean number of stations per year increased all over the studied period (Fig. 2b).
+The mean number of stations per year increased all over the studied period (Figure 2b).
 The first years of the 20th century had only a few stations available (Brunet et al., 2006; González-Hidalgo et al., 2015) with a great distance between them.
-Then, the number increases with the break of the Spanish Civil War (1936-1939) until the decade of the 1990s.
-Until then, all the information sourced from AEMET, and from those, MAGRAMA stations began to register data until the end of the period (2014).
-As noted in González-Hidalgo et al. (2015), the mean distance between stations (65.9 km for the whole period) barely changed from the middle of the century as well as their mean elevation (between 500 and 550 m a.s.l.).
-Before that, the mean altitude experimented hard changes due to the removal or relocation of existing stations and new incorporations.
+Then, the number increases with the break of the Civil War (1936 - 1939) until the decade of the 1990s.
+Until then, all the information sourced from AEMET and from that, MAGRAMA stations began to register data until the end of the period (2014).
+As noted in González-Hidalgo et al. (2015), the mean distance between stations (65.9 km for the whole period) barely changed from middle century as well as their mean elevation (between 500 and 550 m a.s.l.).
+Before that, the mean altitude experimented hard changes due to the removing or relocation of existing stations and new incorporations.